 If you want powder skiing, then you need to ski and/or snowboard in Japan.
-Up to 30m of the stuff can fall any given season meaning that if you time it well, you will get at least one 1+ foot dump any 7 days you are there between late December and mid March.
+Up to 30m of the stuff can fall any given season meaning that if you time it well, you will get at least one 1+ foot dump any 7 days you are there between late December and mid-March.
 Most of the time it snows non-stop with 3-4 foot accumulating literally overnight.
 If you’re thinking that these storms would force you to spend a few days indoors, you’d be mistaken, well most of the time.
-The low altitude and abundances of trees shields most areas from the wind and depending on the resort, visibility is generally good.
+The low altitude and abundances of trees shield most areas from the wind and depending on the resort, visibility is generally good.

 Whiteroom Tours – Japan Powder Promo

 We can confidently say that if you travel there to ski between late December and mid March you will not be disapointed.
 Even late November and late March can be epic as we’ve experienced.
 To give you the low-down –

 December is a cold, -15 to -30 in some areas.
 The weather brings consistant falls but the storms can hold off till later in the month meaning you’ll be skiing through thick brush amongst the trees as there just isn’t enough base.
 Generally you’ll be safe from mid Dec onwards.

 January is still very cold but you’ll get huge storms with loads of snow often falling for days at a time.
 Visability is surprisingly good but if the resort has alpine expect it to be shut or a white-out.
 Jan brings the driest snow but it is also very busy at the major resorts of Niseko and Hakuba so please book ahead.

 February is THE month in our books.
 Flights are cheaper, the mountains less crowded and the base is well above 2-3m, so the hits and all the epic tree runs are ON!
 The temps are anwhere between -5 and -15 and the storms keep rolling in so you still get plenty of powder, but you get more blue-bird days too.
 It’s the best of both worlds and our tours tend to always book out during this month.